cdziv/devkit/packages/ddd/README.md

 }
 ```

-The properties of an entity/aggregate root can be accessed via `props`, while the `equals` method only compares whether the `id` is the same, without deeply comparing the properties.
+Access entity/aggregate root properties via `props`.
+The `equals` method only compares whether the `id` is the same, not the properties.

 ```ts
 const playerProps = {